 OK, I’m getting kind of freaked out by the almost daily occurrence of “This is like something I wrote about in my books.”
-Seriously, it’s like I’m a goddamn oracle.
-And I stink like a shameless self-promoter every time I mention it.
-But, c’mon, how many times am I going to read about the latest gadgets, technology, theories or augmented reality games on Buzzfeed, ThinkGeek and The NY Times (1) (2), and be able to find an equivalent idea in my novels?
+Am I an oracle?
+How many times am I going to read about the latest gadgets, technology, theories or augmented reality games on Buzzfeed, ThinkGeek and The NY Times (1) (2), and be able to find an equivalent idea in my novels?
 Or hear about some social or political issue in the news, after it’s already affected my characters?

 The latest to cross my laptop is “We’ll be uploading our entire MINDS to computers by 2045…”